elm/projects/README.md

 <br>

-## Improve Process Bot
+## WebGL

-There is [this robot](https://github.com/process-bot/) that goes around on Elm repos, trying to help issues and PRs go smoothly by letting people know about [the contribution-checklist](https://github.com/process-bot/contribution-checklist).
-There are two features that I think it would be great to have:

-  1. Once a thread gets to 10 posts, process-bot would comment and tell people to close it down and (1) close it down and summarize the state of affairs in a new issue, (2) move the discussion somewhere else until it can be made more clear, or (3) keep talking in the closed thread until you decide to do 1 or 2.

-  2. When a PR is opened, have process-bot check a list of people who have given contributors agreements.
-If they have given one, great!
-If not, give them a message telling them how to proceed.

-The relevant code lives in [this repo](https://github.com/process-bot/contribution-checklist).
+There is already a great foundation for WebGL with [elm-community/webgl](http://package.elm-lang.org/packages/elm-community/webgl/latest), allowing scenes [like this](https://twitter.com/unsoundscapes/status/817493065405435905).

+From there folks are working on projects for [terrain generation](https://twitter.com/czaplic/status/819324109674815489) and [loading 3D meshes](https://twitter.com/czaplic/status/820055313386586112).

+I think we can make it really fun and easy to create 3D graphics with Elm, and it is a very deep topic.
+I recommend exploring topics like [picking](http://away3d.com/tutorials/Introduction_to_Mouse_Picking),  [entity-component systems](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system), [fancy shaders](https://www.shadertoy.com/), etc. by digging into a project of your own and (1) seeing what you need and (2) sharing your observations in blog posts on [/r/elm](https://www.reddit.com/r/elm/).

 <br>

-# More Academic Stuff
+# More Advanced Projects

-There are a bunch of more speculative projects that it would be fun to look into, particularly if you are a student learning about compilers or programming languages.
-Please let folks know on [elm-dev](https://groups.google.com/forum/#!forum/elm-dev) if you are looking into any of these as they touch on lots of core stuff and coordination is inevitable if things go well.
+There are a bunch of more speculative projects that it would be fun to look into.

+These are probably best for people who are quite experienced with Elm.
+Maybe who have been using it for a year or more.
+Long enough to have a good sense of the design aesthetic of core Elm projects.

 <br>

 ## Type-Directed Autocomplete

-The [elmjutsu](https://atom.io/packages/elmjutsu) plugin for Atom does some very nice autocompletion based on type information.
-I think we can push this farther though.
-For example, if we see the following code:
+If we see the following code:

 ```elm
 longestName : List User -> Int